Veteran’s Passport to Hope (VP2H) is a Veteran Friendly 501(c)3 founded in 2012.

-Executive Director and Board Member, Shane Schmutz
+Founder and Board Member, Shane Schmutz

 Shane R. Schmutz is the founder and Executive Director of Veteran’s Passport to Hope.
 Prior to assuming the Executive Director role with VP2H, he was a Financial Advisor with Bernstein Global Wealth Management in their Denver office.
 He worked closely with high-net-worth individuals and families to help them achieve their financial goals, tailoring plans that addressed lifetime spending, multigenerational wealth transfer and philanthropic objectives.
 Before he joined Bernstein Global Wealth Management, Schmutz was a bariatric account manager for Ethicon Endo-Surgery (a Johnson & Johnson company), where he was responsible for operating room bariatric sales and training in northern New Jersey and Manhattan.
 Before that he was a Captain in the United States Army; a Blackhawk pilot, and he served three combat tours in Iraq.
 Schmutz holds a BS in American legal systems from the United States Military Academy at West Point.
 He earned the Johnson & Johnson Forecast Achievement Award in 2009 and 2010, as well as the firm’s Black Onyx Club Award and Peer Leadership Award in 2011.
 Schmutz received the US Army’s Bronze Star.
 He is the founder and executive director of Veteran’s Passport To Hope, is a board member of Project Sanctuary and is a supporter of the Wounded Warrior Project and Cancer League of Colorado.

-Board Member, Dave Fingers
+Board President, Dave Fingers

 Dave Fingers is the President of Altitude Business Group.
 Altitude Business Group provides online marketing solutions for local businesses.
 Dave is an Army Veteran with 10 ½ years active duty.
 His military career included a tour supporting the 5th SFG & 10th SFG.
 Additionally, Dave was assigned to the 8th ID 4th Aviation Brigade in Wiesbaden, Germany and spent time as an Army Recruiter in Kansas City.
 Dave left the Army with an Honorable Discharge as a Staff Sergeant.
 After the military, Dave started his sales and marketing career in the IT consulting industry where he helped lead a company from $4 million in annual revenues to $30 million in annual revenues in just over four years exclusively through organic growth.

-Board President, Paul Schnell
+Board Member, Paul Schnell